 Today Benin’s government accounting still follows French traditions of centralisation within the TAD, which makes all government receipts and payments (Akakpo, 2009; Jennes and Groot, 2003).
-As in France, there are two types of government accountants following French budgetary law detailing two public expenditure phases: the ordonnateur (or budgetary accountant) who makes spending decisions, and the comptable public [or public accountant - either a comptables principaux (principal public accountant) or ‘comptables secondaires’ (secondary public accountant)] who makes payments.
-The former make an oath and provide a deposit before taking office and their accounts go to the Chamber of Accounts; whereas the latter do neither, and their accounts go to principal public accountants.
+As in France, there are two types of government accountants following French budgetary law detailing two public expenditure phases: the ordonnateur (budgetary accountant) who makes spending decisions, and the comptable public [public accountant - either a comptable principal (principal public accountant) or ‘comptable secondaire’ (secondary public accountant)] who makes payments.
+The former makes an oath and provides a deposit before taking office and their accounts go to the Chamber of Accounts; whereas the latter does neither, and their accounts go to principal public accountants.
 The government Chief Accountant is the Receveur Général des Finance.
 The TAD deploys public accountants to government institutions to maintain financial accounts, budgetary controls, and asset registers (Akakpo, 2009).
 Legally the TAD should produce annual accounts including the ‘Compte de Gestion’ (financial accounts), the Compte Général de l’Administration Centrale (General Account of the Central Administration) and the ‘Projet de Loi de Règlement’ (draft budget out-turn ) for examination by the Chamber of Accounts but only the Projet de Loi de Règlement goes to Parliament to become law.
 The Constitution (article 89) states that the Finance Committee – Commission des Finances et des Echanges – in Parliament oversees government financial matters.

-The Chamber of Accounts, part of the judiciary, oversees PFM (law No.2004-07) and audits government accounts produced by the TAD.
+The Chamber of Accounts, part of the judiciary, oversees PFM (law No.2004-07) and audits government accounts from the TAD.
 It can conduct special investigations and audits, and reports to Parliament.
 The IGM conducts internal audit and control in each ministry.
-The Contrôle Financier’s pre-audits government transactions to check their legality, and the Inspections Générales de Finance conducts post-audits – both are in the Ministry of Finance.
-The Inspections Générales des Services et Emplois Publics in the Ministry of Public Administration conducts administrative audits; and the IGE is responsible to the President for all these functions (decree No.2006-627).
+The Contrôle Financier pre-audits government transactions to check their legality, and the Inspections Générales de Finance conducts post-audits – both are in the Ministry of Finance.
+The Inspections Générales des Services et Emplois Publics in the Ministry of Public Administration conducts administrative audits; and the IGE is responsible to the President for these functions (decree No.2006-627).
 There is considerable duplication of audits (World Bank, 1999).

-Benin, as a member of the West African Economic and Monetary Union (UEMOA) should by 2017 have adopted an IPSAS-based framework following the French model (Organic Law 2013-14) (Regulation No.09/2009/CM/UEMOA), but in the interim, it has implemented elements of the “Comptabilité publique” – the first public sector standards issued by UEMOA from 1997 followed by further directives in 2009 (Akakpo, 2015).
+Benin, as a UEMOA member should have adopted by 2017 an IPSAS-based framework following the French model (Organic Law 2013-14) (Regulation No.09/2009/CM/UEMOA), but in the interim, it has implemented elements of the “Comptabilité publique” – the first public sector standards issued by UEMOA in 1997 followed by further directives in 2009 (Akakpo, 2015).
 Currently, Benin applies neither IPSASs nor the full UEMOA standards (i.e. directives).
-The rush for accrual-based accounting (under IPSAS) was perceived as premature.
+Accrual-based accounting (under IPSAS) was perceived as premature.
 A WB official commented: ‘they [i.e. public officials and civil servants] were not prepared… The reform is very ambitious for [these] countries who don’t even have any idea about the government property, both fixed assets and financial resources.
 None … is surveyed at the moment… [and they are expected to apply accrual accounting]’.
 A former government auditor added, ‘We were not prepared… even the legal framework was not adapted, let alone our ability [i.e. relevant skills to do so]’.
+By December 2018, Benin still has not fully adopted the UEMOA Directives, related transparency and IPSAS requirements, and the 2013 organic law.